5873

 1. Scheduling and attending medical appointments: Is your own schedule flexible?
 Do you have a vehicle easy to get in and out of?
 Are you able to understand and discuss the doctor’s findings with your Senior?
 Is there ample time to oversee a care plan?
 Are you willing to monitor medication?

-2. Nutritious meals: Shopping for the right foods and another’s preferences may be either fun or challenging.
+2. Nutritious meals: Shopping for the right foods and others’ preferences may be either fun or challenging.
 Do you like to plan meals?
 Cook?
 Help your loved one eat?
 Would you be able to order nutritious meals and have them delivered?

 3. Bathing, personal hygiene, and toileting: Are you comfortable and physically capable of transferring and/or supporting someone in the shower or helping them on and off the toilet?
 Willing to launder clothes?
 Dress someone?
 Brush teeth and comb hair?